rothgar/netdata-wiki/Installation.md

 ## Updating netdata

-You can update netdata to the latest version by getting into `netdata.git` you download it and running:
+You can update netdata to the latest version by getting into `netdata.git` you downloaded before and running:

 ```sh
 # update it